LaMitaOne/JoltPhysics4Delphi/README.md

 This project provides a clean VCL-friendly implementation that bridges the native Jolt Physics C API with Raylib for 3D rendering.
 It allows you to run a fully multi-threaded physics simulation directly inside a Delphi application.

-   Status: Work in Progress (Alpha v0.59)
+   Status: Work in Progress (Beta v0.60)
    The original Jolt Physics C API contains over 3,000 lines of definitions.
-This wrapper currently covers approximately 50% of the API (over 1,200 lines of Delphi bindings).
-While complex systems like vehicles and ragdolls are still to do, the core simulation functionality—rigid bodies, advanced shapes, constraints, collision callbacks, and queries—is fully implemented and highly stable for practical use.
+This wrapper currently covers approximately 85% of the API (over 1,500 lines of Delphi bindings).
+While some highly specific low-level telemetry and niche constraints are still missing, the wrapper now includes comprehensive support for advanced game engine systems.
+This includes Ragdolls, Soft Body configuration, advanced Shape Casting (Sweep tests), Vehicles, and Table-based Collision Groups.
+The core simulation functionality—rigid bodies, complex shapes, all standard constraints, collision callbacks, and queries—is fully implemented and highly stable for practical use.

 ✨ Features

 Core Physics System (Jolt Physics)

-     World Creation: Physics system initialization, gravity setup, and broadphase optimization.
+    World Creation: Initializes the physics system, sets up gravity, and optimizes the broadphase for efficient collision detection.
-     Rigid Bodies: Static and Dynamic actors with full transform syncing (Position & Rotation).
+    Rigid Bodies: Supports static, kinematic, and dynamic actors with full transform syncing for position and rotation.
-     Collision Shapes: Box, Sphere, Capsule, Cylinder, and Convex Model physics wrappers.
+    Collision Shapes: Provides wrappers for Box, Sphere, Capsule, Cylinder, Tapered shapes, Convex Hulls, Compound shapes, Meshes, and Heightfields.
-     Physics Interactions: Apply forces, impulses, and set linear/angular velocities.
+    Physics Interactions: Allows the application of forces, impulses, and precise control over linear and angular velocities.

+Advanced Collision & Queries

-     Raycasting: Built-in 3D raycasting from screen coordinates to the physics world.
+    Raycasting: Offers built-in 3D raycasting to query the physics world from screen coordinates or specific origins.
+    Shape Casting (Sweeps): Implements advanced CastShape and CollideShape queries to sweep complex shapes across the world, which is essential for character movement and projectile collision.
+    Table-based Layers: Provides explicit, large-scale BroadPhase and ObjectLayer management for complex and highly customized collision filtering.
+    Collision Groups: Features advanced GroupFilter and SubGroupID management to define intricate collision rules, such as ignoring specific ragdoll limbs or attached objects.

+Complex Game Systems

+    Ragdolls & Skeletons: Delivers full skeleton mapping, joint configuration (like Hinge and SwingTwist), and runtime ragdoll control for activation and deactivation.
+    Soft Bodies: Lays the foundation for deformable physics objects by allowing the creation of soft bodies from scratch using vertices and edges.
+    Vehicles: Implements a comprehensive vehicle setup, including engines, transmissions, anti-roll bars, tracks, and driver inputs for wheeled, tracked, and motorcycle controllers.
+    Advanced Constraints: Supports mechanical joints like Cone, SwingTwist, SixDOF, and Gear constraints for complex physics simulations.
+    Virtual Characters: Features an advanced CharacterVirtual implementation with contact listeners and extended update settings for smooth stair walking and stepping down.

+Engine Utilities & Safety

-     Safe Editing: Dynamic Detach/Reattach system.
-Objects are safely removed from the physics simulation during Gizmo editing and cleanly re-attached upon mouse release, preventing crashes or physics jitter.
+    Safe Editing: Uses a dynamic detach and reattach system that safely removes objects from the physics simulation during gizmo editing and cleanly re-attaches them upon mouse release to prevent crashes or jitter.
-     Dynamic Scaling: Rebuilds native Jolt Shapes safely on the fly, including an automatic fallback to a 0.0 convex radius for paper-thin walls.
+    Dynamic Scaling: Safely rebuilds native Jolt shapes on the fly, including an automatic fallback to a 0.0 convex radius to support paper-thin walls.
-     Multi-threading: Utilizes Jolt's built-in thread pool and job system for maximum CPU performance.
+    Multi-threading: Utilizes Jolt's built-in thread pool and job system to distribute physics calculations across CPU cores for maximum performance.
+    Debug Rendering: Includes extensible DebugRenderer bindings, such as DrawSettings, wireframes, and bounding boxes, to easily visualize the physics world directly in the engine.

 Rendering & Environment (Raylib + Custom GLSL)

      VCL Integration: Includes a TRaylibSandbox component that embeds a Raylib 3D window inside a standard Delphi VCL form, running smoothly in a background thread without blocking the UI.